What Is A Cardiovascular Risk Assessment?

-Risk assessments are used to determine the likelihood of a patient developing cardiovascular disease, heart attack or stroke in the future.
-They are calculated using a number of factors including age, gender, race, cholesterol levels, blood pressure reading, diabetes and smoking status.
-Typically, these factors are used to estimate one’s risk of developing cardiovascular disease in the next 10 years.
+Are you wondering what your heart attack risk is?
+Doctors can do a risk assessment to determine the likelihood of you developing cardiovascular disease, heart attack or stroke in the future.
+Medical professionals calculate risk scores using a number of factors.
+Some of the factors that they look at include age, gender, race, cholesterol levels, blood pressure, and diabetes.
+Alcohol use and smoking status also cotirnute to heart attack risk, so they are included, as well.
+Using these risk factors, doctors can estimate your risk of developing cardiovascular disease in the next 10 years.